RxJS 배우기

 The main difference between switchMap and other flattening operators is the cancelling effect.
 On each emission the previous inner observable (the result of the function you supplied) is cancelled and the new observable is subscribed.
 You can remember this by the phrase switch to a new observable.

-This works perfectly for scenarios like typeaheads where you are no longer concerned with the response of the previous request when a new input arrives.
-This also is a safe option in situations where a long lived inner observable could cause memory leaks, for instance if you used mergeMap with an interval and forgot to properly dispose of inner subscriptions.
-Remember, switchMap maintains only one inner subscription at a time, this can be seen clearly in the first example.
+This works perfectly for scenarios like where you are no longer concerned with the response of the previous request when a new input arrives.
+This also is a safe option in situations where a long lived inner observable could cause memory leaks, for instance if you used with an interval and forgot to properly dispose of inner subscriptions.
+Remember, switchMap maintains only one inner subscription at a time, this can be seen clearly in the .

 Examples